orientechnologies/orientdb-docs/Network-Binary-Protocol.md

        - '-2' no record and is considered as a null record
        - '-3' only a recordId in the next bytes
  - 'a', serialized result, a byte[] is sent
+ - 'i', iterable of records
+   - the result records will be streamed, no size as start is given, each entry has a flag at the start(same as **asynch-result-type**)
+     - 0: no record remain to be fetched
+     - 1: a record in the next bytes
+     - 2: a recordin the next bytes to be loaded in client's cache only.
+It's not part of the result set but
 - **synch-result-content**, can only be a record
 - **pre-fetched-record-size**, as the number of pre-fetched records not directly part of the result set but joined to it by fetching
 - **pre-fetched-record** as the pre-fetched record content